 By Mike Martin

-Each year a congregation and/or leadership is called upon to develop a framework on determining what is the best course of action in compensating current pastoral leadership or hiring a new pastor who is starting.
+Each year, a congregation and/or leadership is called upon to develop a framework for determining the best course of action in compensating current pastoral leadership or hiring a new pastor who is starting.

 1) Base Salary

-The base salary should include items based upon objective criteria for the position.
+The base salary should include items based on objective criteria for the position.
 As a church, you should determine to answer the question: “What are the qualifying factors associated with the position?”
-Most job descriptions are categorized in three main areas know as KSAs (Knowledge requirements, Skills, Abilities).
-These should be determined by the position requirements and not on the individual themselves.
-Some areas to consider are: educational requirements (i.e. are you expecting the individual to have a bachelor’s or master’s degree), experience in ministry, and professional certifications.
+Most job descriptions are categorized into three main areas known as KSAs (Knowledge requirements, Skills, Abilities).
+These should be determined by the position requirements and not on the individual.
+Some areas to consider are educational requirements (i.e., are you expecting the individual to have a bachelor’s or master’s degree), experience in ministry, and professional certifications.
 Other areas include the ability to communicate, personal and professional interaction both inside and outside the ministry, and leadership skills.
 Another factor to consider is the size and scope of the ministries involved.
-Another question to answer is whether this is a full-time (40-50 hours a week) or part-time position.
-Will the individual be allowed to have other jobs or contract work that will provide other income.
-Finally, when determining compensation, you should take into consideration the local cost of living and what other professionals in your area are paid with similar education, experience, and abilities.
+Another question is whether this is a full-time (40-50 hours a week) or part-time position.
+Will the individual be allowed to have other jobs or contract work that will provide other income?
+Finally, when determining compensation, you should consider the local cost of living and what other professionals in your area are paid with similar education, experience, and abilities.

 2) Fringe Benefits

 It is important to understand any labor laws that may impact fringe benefits.
-In Hawaii, the Prepaid Health Act of 1974 states that any employee that works four consecutive weeks of 20 hours is entitled to Medical Benefits.
-Also take in consideration items associated with flex spending plans, educational costs, SECA offset to name a few.
+In Hawaii, the Prepaid Health Act of 1974 states that employees who work four consecutive weeks of 20 hours are entitled to Medical Benefits.
+Also, consider items associated with flex spending plans, educational costs, and SECA offset, to name a few.

 3) Retirement Plan